+Climate Governance, Policy Entrepreneurs and Small States: Explaining Policy Change at the International Maritime Organisation

+Jack Corbett, University of Southampton

+Mélodie Ruwet, Griffith University

+Yi-chong Xu, Griffith University

+Patrick Weller, Griffith University

+Corresponding author: Email: j.corbett@soton.ac.uk

+Abstract

+The Marshall Islands (RMI) is one of the world’s smallest sovereign states, which should mean they are peripheral to global climate negotiations.
+Yet, they have recently played a crucial role in negotiating the Paris Agreement and emissions reductions at the International Maritime Organisation (IMO).
+The success at Paris is well-documented.
+Here we explain how they also acted as successful policy entrepreneurs at the IMO.
+Specifically, we find that RMI’s success can be explained by three factors: vision of the entrepreneur; development of capacity within RMI and the region, and commitment of key actors to create and seize opportunities in available forums, to realise that vision; and strategies to mobilise broader international support.
+These findings have implications for the literatures on policy entrepreneurship in climate governance and studies that highlight the capacity of small states to influence international affairs.

+Keywords: Climate Mitigation; Climate Governance; Small Island Developing States; Policy Entrepreneurs; International Maritime Organisation; Creative Diplomacy

+Acknowledgements: We thank reviewers for their constructive suggestions.

+Funding: This research was funded by the Australian Research Council (grant number DP160100897)

 Introduction

 In April 2018, the International Maritime Organisation (IMO), one of the 15 special agencies of the United Nations, adopted its initial strategy to reduce greenhouse gas (GHG) emissions.
 The key to breaking this two-decade long stalemate was a cohere, Ialition of Pacific small island developing states (PSIDS), led by the Republic of the Marshall Islands (RMI), population 55,000, and supported by European partners.
-This article seeks to explain how a group of countries defined by their structural weakness in the international system made a significant impact on decision making at IMO and by extension climate governance.
+Here, we seek to explain how a group of countries defined by their structural weakness in the international system made a significant impact on decision making at IMO and by extension climate governance.
 Specifically, we focus on the role of the RMI, led by the late Tony de Brum, as a policy entrepreneur and show how they overcame strong opposition from larger and richer countries, and from industry lobbies, to achieve an outcome when previous attempts to push for GHG reductions had failed.
 We build on the growing literature on small states in IOs and on policy entrepreneurship by adding original data in the form of interviews with IMO delegates from both small and large states.
-Our contribution:

-1. demonstrates how one of the smallest and poorest states with a direct and existential interest in climate policy has driven the agenda despite opposition from both larger states and industry lobbies;

-2. contributes to studies of policy entrepreneurship in climate governance by offering an empirical case of success at IMO, a body too often overlooked by scholars despite its responsibilities; and

-3. supports the empirical claim that small states can be effective policy entrepreneurs on specific issues and IOs.
+Our contribution: demonstrates how one of the smallest and poorest states with a direct and existential interest in climate policy has driven the agenda despite opposition from both larger states and industry lobbies; contributes to studies of policy entrepreneurship in climate governance by offering an empirical case of success at IMO, a body too often overlooked by scholars despite its responsibilities; and supports the empirical claim that small states can be effective policy entrepreneurs on specific issues and IOs.